 The initiative has been sponsored by the author and expert in Middle Eastern Studies Navid Kermani, who will receive this year’s Peace Prize of the German Publishers & Booksellers Association.
 “The number of refugees is growing around the world.
 And in the immediate vicinity of Europe, war, lawlessness, displacement, mass murders, systematic rape and ethnic cleansing are devastating entire countries – just as Europe experienced in its own history.
 We shouldn’t shut ourselves off from this – we can’t in any event.
 The refugees need protection, help and support”, says Navid Kermani.

 Reading and Learning Corners for refugees

-The Reading and Learning Corners will be set up in areas of the cities and towns where large numbers of refugees are being housed.
-Potential locations include education centres, language schools and other institutions situated near refugee housing.
-The Reading and Learning Corners will be supplied with books and educational materials – not just German textbooks, dictionaries and encyclopaedias, but also novels and non-fiction books in relevant foreign languages.
-Publishers will draw up lists of recommendations, and experienced literacy experts – including renowned Professor of Developmental Psychology Wassilios E. Fthenakis – will select the materials.
+The Reading and Learning Corners are supplied with books and educational materials – not just German textbooks, dictionaries and encyclopaedias, but also novels and non-fiction books in relevant foreign languages.
+Publishers drew up lists of recommendations, and experienced literacy experts – including renowned Professor of Developmental Psychology Wassilios E. Fthenakis – selected the materials.
 The idea is based on the “Reading and Learning Rooms” run by LitCam in Cape Town’s Mfuleni Township.